 - Ratchet could in fact be seen as an inversion of this trope: his depiction on Japanese covers often have him and Clank much more in character, while the American and European covers would make him appear rather angry.
 This is especially true of Clank, who appears rather devious in art for the original game when his character was anything but.

 - Crash Bandicoot is another American game where the main character was "cutened" up for the Japanese release.
 He even got a funky dance created by the Japanese that was carried back into the American versions.
-Some have speculated that this design change combined with Radical Entertainment's major character redesigns that would make such things look awkward is what's making Radical's Crash games a no-go for the Japanese.
+Some have speculated that this design change combined with Radical Entertainment's major character redesigns that would make such things look awkward is what made Radical's Crash games a no-go for the Japanese.

 - Mega Man (Classic):

 - The American boxart◊ for the first Mega Man was commissioned on very short notice, and the only direction the artist had was a brief description of the game's premise over the phone, which led to the image that looks like it belongs on a 80s sci-fi novel cover.
 On top of jarring art direction, Mega Man has a gun instead of an arm cannon, and isn't even colored correctly.
-For comparison purposes, here◊ is the cover of the Japanese release.
 The European edition◊ does a bit better, though it's still a drastic departure from the actual game.
 The second game's box, while still bad, at least has Mega Man properly blue, and a few recognizable characters, more or less on par with the European version.